 Immigration Policy: Resources & Responses

 Since early 2017, executive orders enacted by the Trump administration have created significant volatility in U.S. immigration policy.
 Amid this uncertainty, Smith College remains deeply committed to protecting and supporting all members of our community.
-We will:

 - Provide equal access to institutional need-based financial aid and campus employment for undocumented students studying in the U.S. under the Deferred Action for Childhood Arrivals (DACA) policy.

 - Evaluate undocumented and DACA students under the same procedures and requirements we use for first-year or transfer admission for U.S. citizens in making admission decisions.